Anari (1993 film): Plot

 One day, a factory worker is punished for leering at Nandini.
 He plots to kill Nandini at the inauguration of the new factory owned by her brothers.
 Rama overhears the plot, and in a desperate attempt to save Nandini, lunges on her and inadvertently touches her in public.
-Nandini doesn't mind and defends Rama by arguing that Rama wouldn't do something like that in public.
+Nandini does not mind and defends Rama by arguing that Rama would not do something like that in public.
 But her brothers are enraged.
 They beat him to the point of almost killing him.
 Nandini stops them and gives him a chance to explain.
 When Rama explains the situation they hang their heads in shame.
 Rama quits his job on the spot, despite Nandini's silent apology.
 That night Nandini decides to meet Rama and apologize and perhaps convince him to come back to the job.
-Rama refuses to come back as he doesn't want to put up with the violent nature of her brothers.
-She thinks if Rama marries her, they won't be able to manhandle Rama.
+Rama refuses to come back as he does not want to put up with the violent nature of her brothers.
+She thinks if Rama marries her, they would not be able to manhandle Rama.
 She convinces Rama to tie a wedding chain (Mangalsutra) around her neck which will protect him from her brothers.
-Rama, without realizing the sanctity of the act, does as told and doesn't realize he is now married to her.
+Rama, without realising the sanctity of the act, does as told and does not realize he is now married to her.

 Rama comes back to work and is given a higher level of respect by the brothers for saving Nandini's life.
 Nandini too, starts emulating her sisters-in-law in taking care of her husband.
 This makes Rama nervous, but he still remains clueless.
 The change in her behavior is noticed by her sister-in-law who urges the brothers to get Nandini married off before the situation gets any worse.
-Nandini realizing that they are trying to get her married off, tries to make Rama understand that they are already married.
-Rama refuses to understand and runs away to his mother, who upon realizing what has happened, pulls him out of denial.
+Realising that they are trying to get her married off, Nandini tries to make Rama understand that they are already married.
+Rama refuses to understand and runs away to his mother, who upon realising what has happened, pulls him out of denial.
 She sends him away in an attempt to protect him.

 The brothers come to know what has happened and try to humiliate Rama's mother to get her to reveal where her son is hiding.
 She is saved in time by her son who almost kills the brothers.
 The wives of the brothers stop him from killing them and ask him to save Nandini, who has upon hearing the torturous acts of her brothers, resorted to self-destruction, with them embracing.
 Rama rushes back to save his wife in which he succeeds.
 The movie ends with Nandini's recovery.